TV Tropes Needs Your Help

 - An Untitled Story has its entire world compressed into few hundred screens.
 As such, there's a snowfield that borders with a sunny town and a grassy (and moonlit) hill without any barriers, or a lava covered factory that borders directly with a water grotto, a grassy plain from above and a tree.

 - Notably averted in Mabinogi.
 Regions are laid out in a relatively realistic manner. eg. The region of Rano is divided into roughly equal parts; the rolling prairie land of Maiz Plains, the scrubland of Muyu Desert, and the lush, verdant Karu Forest, sitting side by side in that order.
-However, each region is seperated from its neighbor by a high, almost impassible mountain range that effectively shadows the desert from the moisture laden air to either side of it.
+However, each region is separated from its neighbor by a high, almost impassible mountain range that effectively shadows the desert from the moisture laden air to either side of it.
 The only notable exception is the deserts of Connus; but this is justified by the in-game backstory as the result of a magical catastrophe resulting from a great war, which also resulted in the frozen wasteland of Physis.

 - Inazuma Eleven GO has a desert area sandwiched between an icy tundra area to its east and a beach/water area to its west.
 Justified in that they were man-made (the nearby windy valley area even has gigantic fans to create the wind), complete with walls separating them.